gauti038/taskmanager/README.md

 4. The docker compose uses docker files - Dockerfile-web-localhost & Dockerfile-scheduler-localhost
 5. The dockerfiles just copies the required jar files into a alpine base image (reduce image size)
 6. Open http://localhost:8080 for the web application
-7. Open [Weavescope](http://localhost:4040/#!/state/{%22pinnedMetricType%22:%22Memory%22,%22topologyId%22:%22containers%22}) for weavescope (an advanced realtime container interations UI)
+7. Open [Weavescope](http://localhost:4040/#!/state/{%22pinnedMetricType%22:%22Memory%22,%22topologyId%22:%22containers%22}) for an advanced realtime container interations UI.
 8. dependencies are set to each of the containers

 ## Option 2 - Only docker-compose

-## Method and Solution
 1. clone this repo and do a maven build
     ```
         git clone git@github.com:gauti038/taskmanager.git